yuval-a/deriveODM/reference.md

 as the name - the collection name will be `Persons`.

 #### `syncInterval`
 This sets the interval time, in milliseconds between calls to the DB.
-Every interval the engine sends a queue of data operations to the DB, to be performed.
+Every interval the engine sends a bulk queue of data operations to the DB, to be performed.
-*Default: 1000ms* (1 second).
+*Default: 0* (the calls are made within a `setImmediate` function).

 ### Returns
 Calling the Model function returns a "data class" - which is a special proxied JS class, tapped to a DB collection, and containing several static methods related to DB operations,